 This course for juniors and seniors is designed to introduce students to the biological and theoretical foundations of psychology.
-The course will encourage students to develop analytical skills, conduct research, investigate the mind-body connection, analyze the concepts of consciousness, evaluate the theories of personality, develop an understanding of psychological disorders, evaluate the role and effectiveness of treatments, and analyze the theories of intelligence.
+The course will encourage students to develop analytical skills, conduct research, investigate the mind-body connection, analyze the concepts of consciousness, evaluate the theories of personality, develop an understanding of psychological disorders, evaluate the role and effectiveness of treatments, theories of sensation and perception and the theories of intelligence.
 Students will be expected to demonstrate their understanding of psychology through various projects, discussions, and assignments.

-PSYCHOLOGY II CP 5 Credits (#36922), Grade 11 + 12
+5 Credits (#36424 (CP), #36444 (DE)), Grade 11 & 12